Most musicians aren’t getting the education they need – and what’s worse – they aren’t even aware of this fact.

 Pillar 1 – Talent & Creative Ability

 I will never say that you don’t need any talent to succeed as a musician.
-However, if you take a close look at the pop world, it doesn’t take a discerning eye to see that many of the acts in the spotlight don’t really have a lot of talent where most musicians think it counts.
+However, if you take a close look at the pop world, it doesn’t take a discerning eye to see that many of the acts in the spotlight don’t have a lot of talent where most musicians think it counts.

 Arguably, pop musicians (and the people that write for them) know exactly what trending topics to tap into.
 You can call them shallow if you want to, but you can’t call them stupid.
 They know exactly what they’re doing.

 Further evidence to this; just watch the music videos that have been coming out as of late.
 They are edgier than ever.
-Losing their place on most TV channels (even so-called “music” channels) has seemingly empowered labels and artists to make videos as controversial as they want them to be.
+Losing their place on most TV channels (even so-called “music” channels) has seemingly empowered labels and artists to make videos as controversial and provocative as they want them to be.